About King Mojo Records

 a Top10 Hit Single "Sunshine" by "Jonathan Edwards."

-tea glass.
+glasses.
 Dick said, "I wasn't much of a drinker and even if I was there was no way

 could I keep pace with those two guys."
 As one martini led to another the two